 Since 1965, the NYCHVS has been used to measure the rental vacancy rate and housing stock for the five boroughs of New York City.
 The rental vacancy rate is the primary purpose of the survey because it determines the continuation of current rent regulation laws.
-Other important survey data include rent regulatory and homeownership status, unit, building, and, neighborhood conditions, rents, utility costs, employment and income, and much more about housing and households in New York City.
+See HPD's Rent Regulation Memos based on the 2017 NYCHVS.
+Other important survey data include rent regulatory and homeownership status, unit, building and neighborhood conditions, rents, utility costs, employment and income, and much more about housing and households in New York City.
 Click here for Frequently Asked Questions.

 The Census bureau surveys a sample of New York City residences, including approximately 19,000 units selected to represent all the types of housing in New York City: single family homes, apartments, condominiums, coops, and public housing, among others.
 The survey covers both rental and homeownership.
 All cases are selected at random and each selected household represents 170 other households in the five boroughs of New York City.
 This is why it is so important for all sampled households to answer survey questions.
 Every answer is held confidential and all Census Bureau employees are sworn for life to protect the privacy of survey participants and their answers.